adampeklay/AWS-cka_2nd_edition_live_lessons_by_pearson/packer/README.md

 ## Background
 I took advantage of some pandemic downtime and got everything we need to have for the lab, baked into an AMI.

-Using linux `at` jobs, we can finish boostrapping the ec2 instances with bash scripts when they're launched from this AMI.
+Using linux `at` jobs, we can programmatically finish boostrapping the ec2 instances after they're created fromt the AMI.

 ```
 ==> cka lab ami.amazon-ebs.k8s-lab-ami: + logger 'at job scheduled successfully, hostnames will be set upon ec2 creation'